 I encourage clients, as well as family, friends and loved ones, to be self-compassionate, to offer their inner child unconditional love and to be forgiving towards their mistakes.
 I talk about mindfulness being the tool or key to achieving this acceptance.
 During the experiential exercise I had a chance to practice what I hope others will embrace, radical acceptance, and to stop being at war with oneself.
 Ideally, to be free is to live fully every precious moment of our lives including moments of self-doubt and discomfort.

 Tara Brach, Ph.
 D. writes about Radical Acceptance which is a basis of what I am talking about.
-If you want to get out of your comfort zone and grow one of the factors to doing this is to be willing to feel uncomfortable.
+If you want to get out of your comfort zone and grow one of the factors to do this is to be willing to feel uncomfortable.

 Here is a list of ways to practice getting outside of your comfort zone compiled by Mark at DENORMALISE.
 Hint, hint, practice mindfully along the way.